pbslavin/JavaTrainingProj0/readme.md

 Score Service

-This REST api provides access to two related database tables: Composers and Compositions; Composers have a one-to-many relationship to Compositions.
+This REST api provides access to two related resources, Composers and Compositions.
+Composers may have multiple Compositions, which possess a foreign key.
-The resources are associated with `composers` and `composition` endpoints, respectively.
+The two resources are associated with `composers` and `composition` endpoints, respectively.

 There is also a third table consisting of Users, with base endpoint `users`.
 Users